 For the second year in a row, Navy Pier will not put on a fireworks display for the Fourth of July.

-But its "signature 15-minute fireworks display" won't be held this year due to "limited preparation time and resources needed to accommodate the high volume of guests anticipated over the holiday weekend."
+The Chicago attraction's Fourth of July weekend festivities does not include its "signature 15-minute fireworks display" because of "limited preparation time and resources needed to accommodate the high volume of guests anticipated over the holiday weekend."